-Abstract- Tourism is one of the world's largest industries.
-In Bhutan, tourism is the second largest source of foreign exchange after hydroelectricity and the numbers of visitors are increasing.
-When destinations around the world are getting increasingly competitive calling for improved tourism destination attributes to attract international inbound tourists.
-This study sought to find out relationship between attributes and overall visitor satisfaction.
-The main questions that seek to find answers are whether the six attributes play role in determining the visitor satisfaction; to determine the influencing nature of socio-demographic features of international visitors to their satisfaction; and to determine if there exist relationship between tourist's expectation and satisfaction.
-The analysis was carried out using secondary data collected by tourism council of Bhutan in 2016.A total of 34 variables with 6 attributes were chosen to test hypotheses.
-The findings show that all the attributes have significant relationship with overall satisfaction while the sociodemographic characteristics do not differ to affect the satisfaction.
+Tourism is one of the world?s largest industries.
+In Bhutan, tourism is the second largest 8 source of foreign exchange after hydroelectricity and the numbers of visitors are increasing.
+9 When destinations around the world are getting increasingly competitive calling for improved 10 tourism destination attributes to attract international inbound tourists.
+This study sought to 11 find out relationship between attributes and overall visitor satisfaction.
+The main questions 12 that seek to find answers are whether the six attributes play role in determining the visitor 13 satisfaction; to determine the influencing nature of socio-demographic features of international 14 visitors to their satisfaction; and to determine if there exist relationship between tourist?s 15 expectation and satisfaction.
+The analysis was carried out using secondary data collected by 16 tourism council of Bhutan in 2016.
+A total of 34 variables with 6 attributes were chosen to test 17 hypotheses.
+The findings show that all the attributes have significant relationship with overall 18 satisfaction while the sociodemographic characteristics do not differ to affect the satisfaction.
+19 hutan as tourism destination over last few years has seen increasing number of inbound tourists.
+Starting with only few hundred in 1970's, the number of tourists has risen to over hundred thousand in 2016 according to report of tourism council of Bhutan ??2016).
+According to some studies, the major selling points for tourists are the culture and traditions and also the pristine natural environment offering aesthetic values.

-Keywords: destination attributes, overall satisfaction, expectations, multiple regressions, bhutan.
+21 Index terms- destination attributes, overall satisfaction, expectations, multiple regressions, bhutan.